Arthur Wellesley, 1st Duke of Wellington: Seringapatam: 1799

-Dhoondiah Waugh insurgency: 1800
+Dhondia Wagh insurgency: 1800

-In 1800, whilst serving as Governor of Mysore, Wellesley was tasked with putting down an insurgency led by Dhoondiah Waugh, formerly a Patan trooper for Tipu Sultan.
+In 1800, whilst serving as Governor of Mysore, Wellesley was tasked with putting down an insurgency led by Dhondia Wagh, formerly a Patan trooper for Tipu Sultan.
 Having escaped after the fall of Seringapatam he became a powerful brigand, raiding villages along the Maratha–Mysore border region.

 Despite initial setbacks, the East India Company having pursued and destroyed his forces once already, forcing him into retreat in August 1799, he raised a sizeable force composed of disbanded Mysore soldiers, captured small outposts and forts in Mysore, and was receiving the support of several Maratha killedars opposed to British occupation.
 This drew the attention of the British administration, who were beginning to recognise him as more than just a bandit, as his raids, expansion and threats to destabilise British authority suddenly increased in 1800.
-The death of Tipu Sultan had created a power vacuum and Waugh was seeking to fill it.
+The death of Tipu Sultan had created a power vacuum and Wagh was seeking to fill it.

-Given independent command of a combined East India Company and British Army force, Wellesley ventured north to confront Waugh in June 1800, with an army of 8,000 infantry and cavalry, having learnt that Waugh's forces numbered over 50,000, although the majority (around 30,000) were irregular light cavalry and unlikely to pose a serious threat to British infantry and artillery.
+Given independent command of a combined East India Company and British Army force, Wellesley ventured north to confront Wagh in June 1800, with an army of 8,000 infantry and cavalry, having learnt that Wagh's forces numbered over 50,000, although the majority (around 30,000) were irregular light cavalry and unlikely to pose a serious threat to British infantry and artillery.

-Throughout June–August 1800, Wellesley advanced through Waugh's territory, his troops escalading forts in turn and capturing each one with "trifling loss".
+Throughout June–August 1800, Wellesley advanced through Wagh's territory, his troops escalading forts in turn and capturing each one with "trifling loss".
 The forts generally offered little resistance due to their poor construction and design.
 Wellesley did not have sufficient troops to garrison each fort and had to clear the surrounding area of insurgents before advancing to the next fort.
-On 31 July, he had "taken and destroyed Dhoondiah's baggage and six guns, and driven into the Malpoorba (where they were drowned) about five thousand people".
-Dhoondiah continued to retreat, but his forces were rapidly deserting, he had no infantry and due to the monsoon weather flooding river crossings he could no longer outpace the British advance.
+On 31 July, he had "taken and destroyed Dhondiah's baggage and six guns, and driven into the Malpoorba (where they were drowned) about five thousand people".
+Dhondiah continued to retreat, but his forces were rapidly deserting, he had no infantry and due to the monsoon weather flooding river crossings he could no longer outpace the British advance.

-On 10 September, at the Battle of Conaghul, Wellesley personally led a charge of 1,400 British dragoons and Indian cavalry, in single line with no reserve, against Dhoondiah and his remaining 5,000 cavalry.
-Dhoondiah was killed during the clash; his body was discovered and taken to the British camp tied to a cannon.
+On 10 September, at the Battle of Conagul, Wellesley personally led a charge of 1,400 British dragoons and Indian cavalry, in single line with no reserve, against Dhondiah and his remaining 5,000 cavalry.
+Dhondiah was killed during the clash; his body was discovered and taken to the British camp tied to a cannon.
 With this victory, Wellesley's campaign was concluded, and British authority had been restored.
-Wellesley then paid for the future upkeep of Dhoondiah's orphaned son.
+Wellesley then paid for the future upkeep of Dhondiah's orphaned son.